huytd/opencl-benchmark/README.md

 # OpenCL Performance Test

-This is a simple test to compare the performance between CPU and GPU compuation.
+This is a simple test to compare the performance between CPU and GPU computation.

 There are two program `cpu.c` and `gpu.c`, both of them will calculate the summary of numbers from `0` to `100 million`.
 In the end, the program will display the elapsed time.